nguyensjsu/su18-202-stellar/README.md

         • Link to your team's Project Journal (on GitHub) - https://github.com/nguyensjsu/su18-202-stellar/blob/master/XPCoreValues-Communication
         • Link to your team's Google Sprint Task Sheet - https://drive.google.com/file/d/15FNUplI05PNW0B8b8Wsb0ud1Qpa8E0_P/view

+The project implements MVC design pattern.
+#### Model
+Model specifies the strcuture of the application.
+A domain notifies its views whenever the model changes.
+#### View
+View represents the UI strcuture of the application.
+#### Controller
+Controller provides an interface between the model and views.

 ## Component Diagram
 ![alt text](diagrams/componentDiagram.jpeg "this is the Component Diagram")